jscad/OpenJSCAD.org/packages/utils/regl-renderer/README.md

 This module has been tested using several browsers, includig Firefox, Chrome, Safari, etc.
 For an exmple of how to use the module, please see 'demo.es.html'

+NOTE:

-NOTE: 'demo.es.html' cannot be opened from the local file system.
+* 'demo.es.html' cannot be opened from the local file system.
 This is due to CORS security limitiations.
 See the next section.
+* One needs to link/copy the file `jscad-dpdeling.es.js` in this directory.
+For example in Linux: `ln -s ../../modeling/dist/jscad-modeling.es.js`.

 ### Developers